German writer introducing German article about Old English (6)

 (johann wolfgang von goethe)

-'introducing german article about old english' is the subsidiary indication.
+'introducing german article about old english' is the wordplay.

 'about' is a charade indicator (letters next to each other).